Snippets from My Master’s Journey

 In silico Simulations

-And finally, data anlysis and representation.
+Data anlysis and representation.

 At the end of this journey, and with all praise to Allah, I would like to sincerely acknowledge everyone who supported me throughout—my family, my supervisors, and my colleagues.